 In demand for the musicality and clarity she brings to the orchestra, her orchestral engagements have included performances with the San Francisco Symphony, the Houston Symphony, the Louisville Orchestra, and the Santa Fe Opera, in addition to her current position with the New World Symphony.
-She has worked with conductors from all over the world, including Michael Tilson Thomas, Robert Spano, Kenneth Montgomery, Mark Wigglesworth, Pablo Heras-Casado, Roberto Abbado, Stéphane Denève, and John Williams.
+She has worked with conductors from all over the world, including Michael Tilson Thomas, Robert Spano, Mark Wigglesworth, Pablo Heras-Casado, Roberto Abbado, Stéphane Denève, and John Williams.
 She also has had the privilege of sharing the stage with international legends Yo-Yo Ma, Gil Shaham, Itzhak Perlman, and Augustin Hadelich.
-As an artist outside of the traditional classical realm, Ms. Tula has immensely enjoyed performing with Pink Martini, the Miami-based Nu Deco Ensemble, Ben Folds, and Jacob Collier.

-Ms. Tula was recently invited to be a Harp Fellow at the 2019 Tanglewood Music Center in Lennox, Massachusetts.
+Ms. Tula is a 2019 Harp Fellow at the Tanglewood Music Center in Lennox, Massachusetts.
 In previous years, she attended the Aspen Music Festival and School for two consecutive summers as a scholarship recipient, where she studied with Nancy Allen (Principal Harp, New York Philharmonic) and Anneleen Lenaerts (Principal Harp, Vienna Philharmonic).
 She has also appeared as Principal Harpist of the Lakes Area Music Festival.

 Since making her solo debut with the Milwaukee Symphony Orchestra at the age of sixteen, Ms. Tula has established herself as a prizewinning harpist.
 She was a top prize winner in the 2019 Ima Hogg Competition, resulting in her concerto debut with the Houston Symphony, performing Ginastera’s Harp Concerto.
-In 2018, she won the opportunity of her concerto debut with the New World Symphony, in performances of Glière’s Concerto for Harp, in which her "precision and verve were manifest" (South Florida Classical Review).
+In 2018, she won the opportunity of her concerto debut with the New World Symphony, in highly acclaimed performances of Glière’s Concerto for Harp, during which her "precision and verve were manifest" (South Florida Classical Review).
 In 2014, she won the Anne Adams Awards, a biennial national competition for solo harpists sponsored by the American Harp Society, as well as first prize in the Mildred Milligan Harp Competition.

 Ms. Tula recognizes the need for being a multi-faceted advocate for music.
 In the 2018-19 season, she launched a recital series titled “Tales from the Harp” in a partnership with the Miami-Dade Public Library System to promote children's literacy and exposure to the harp in South Florida.
-Last season, she worked closely with Michael Tilson Thomas to curate “Double Take” - an immersive evening concert that brought visual and musical arts together for new audiences at New World Center, encouraging audiences to visually respond (through drawing) to the music of Schoenberg and Debussy.
+In her first season at NWS, she worked closely with Michael Tilson Thomas to curate “Double Take” - an immersive evening concert that brought visual and musical arts together for new audiences at New World Center, encouraging audiences to visually experience and react to the music of Schoenberg and Debussy through drawing and artwork.
 Through NWS, Ms. Tula has had the privilege of serving as guest faculty at the Iberacademy in Medellín, Colombia.
 During her time at Rice, she was a recipient of the Sviatslov Richter outreach grant from the Shepherd School of Music and performed a recital series for children in hospitals throughout the Texas Medical Center.
 Ms. Tula continues to work closely with her hometown youth orchestra — the Milwaukee Youth Symphony Orchestra — to maintain a scholarship fund for students, in memory of her late father.

 About the New World Symphony

-The New World Symphony, America’s Orchestral Academy (NWS), prepares graduates of distinguished music programs for leadership roles in professional orchestras and ensembles.
-In the 29 years since its co-founding by Artistic Director Michael Tilson Thomas and Lin and Ted Arison, NWS has helped launch the careers of more than 1000 alumni worldwide.
+The New World Symphony, America’s Orchestral Academy (NWS), prepares graduates of music programs for leadership roles in professional orchestras and ensembles.
+In the 31 years since its co-founding by Artistic Director Michael Tilson Thomas and Lin and Ted Arison, NWS has helped launch the careers of more than 1,100 alumni worldwide.

 NWS Fellows take advantage of the innovative performance facilities and state-of-the art practice and ensemble rooms of the Frank Gehry-designed New World Center, the campus of the New World Symphony and home of the Knight New Media Center.